-Hello KySTE members, my name is Jerrod Graybeal and I am honored to be the Region 2 nominee.
-I currently serve as the CIO for the Grayson County school district where I have championed education technology for the past twenty-three years.
+Hello KySTE members, My name is Jerrod Graybeal and I am honored to be the Region 2 nominee and current representative.
+This past conference was one of many I attended as a member but the first in person KySTE conference I was able to help facilitate as a board member.
+I currently serve as the CIO for the Grayson County school district where I have championed education technology for the past twenty-five years.
 I have worked in numerous roles as an advocate for promoting educational technology by contributing my expertise to multiple projects to promote the continued improvement of using technology in not only my home district, but throughout the state of Kentucky.
 With your support I would welcome the opportunity to continue to promote the mission of KySTE in Region 2 by promoting technology as an integral part of the educational process through advocacy and leadership, promoting educational excellence and supporting technology-based innovation.

 Region 4 Representative

 My personal mission, that guides my work, includes the desire to be a life-long learner by remaining curious, practicing creativity, sharing my learning and collaborating to improve outcomes for others.
 I believe that by taking on a role as the KySTE representative for Region 4, it would not only align to my mission and allow me the opportunity to grow and learn from others in the state and region and to share what I have learned, but it would allow me to stretch in a leadership capacity that would ultimately serve those I work for -students and teachers.

 I appreciate the opportunity and the nomination to participate and would love the chance to work for the people of Region 4.